Obstacles Salespeople Face when Trying to be Customer-Centric

 When developed and used properly, buyer personas can help marketers and salespeople win more business.
 By talking to clients, leads, and prospects, your team can implement highly effective communications that drive new and retained assets.
 When a company develops effective communications, it leaves buyers thinking, “This firm really gets me.”
 On the road to creating the most effective materials, there are many obstacles salespeople face when trying to be customer-centric.

 In order to stay relevant to our audience, I routinely talk to sales managers and salespeople at investment management companies to understand:

 - What current marketing and sales processes are in place (status quo)?

 - What stands in the way of salespeople achieving their goals?

-The bad news is that ineffective processes cause asset management firms to lose sales, meaning assets are being allocated to their competitors.
+Ineffective processes cause asset management firms to lose sales, meaning assets are being allocated to their competitors.
 In one of my recent buyer persona interviews, a Product Manager reported his firm lost billions in sales opportunities last year due to ineffective marketing execution.
 That’s a big problem.

-The good news is that when the sales organization has a need, it is usually addressed right away.
+When the sales organization has a need, it is usually addressed right away.
 Sales is the life-blood of the organization, so it’s in everyone’s best interest to give them the resources they need to be successful.
 One department head said to me, “We’re giving them monstrous quotas, so we’d better give them the tools needed to meet their goals.”